IlyaRudy/SomeStore/README.md

 - **Product Search**: Implement a search functionality that allows users to quickly find desired products.
 - **Proper Product Categorization**: Enhance the display of products based on selected categories and subcategories.
 - **Reviews Section**: Create a reviews section where users can leave their feedback and reviews for products.

-### Future Development Plans

-In the further development of my online store, I plan to implement the following features:
-- **User Profile Page**: Develop a user profile page where users can edit their profile information and view their purchase history.
-- **Shopping Cart and Payment**: Implement a shopping cart functionality for adding products and enable payment options through web services.
-- **Background Tasks with Celery**: Integrate background tasks using Celery for handling asynchronous tasks such as notifications and processing long-running operations.
-- **Logging**: Add logging mechanisms to track important events, errors, and activities within the website.

-These plans reflect my vision for the continuous improvement and expansion of the online store project.
-I look forward to making significant progress and delivering a robust and user-friendly e-commerce solution.

 ## Screenshots
 ### Homepage